romanrod/noch/README.md

 `critical!`

+`skip!`

-Notifications are sent to Slack channel
+Notifications are sent to Slack channel and or Telegram group

 ## Requirements